OML-NPA/EasyML.jl/README.md

 - `layers::Dict`: contains layers and their information for visualisation (do not change manually).

-- `features::Vector{AbstractFeature}`: hold information about features that a neural network outputs and what should be done with them.
+- `classes::Vector{AbstractClass}`: hold information about classes that a neural network outputs and what should be done with them.

 - `loss::Function`: holds loss that is used during training.

+It is suggested to use `modify_classes()` to modify classes.

+However, it can also be done manually.

-Create a new feature using `Segmentation_feature()`.
+Create a new class using `Segmentation_class()`.

-Features can be of different types depending on a type of a problem.
+Classes can be of different types depending on a type of a problem.

+`Classification_class` contains

+- `name::String`: name of a class.

+- `Output::Classification_output_options`: holds settings for output of application of a model to new data.

-`Segmentation_feature` contains
+`Segmentation_class` contains

-- `name::String`: name of a feature.
+- `name::String`: name of a class.

-- `color::Vector{Float64}`: RGB color of a feature, which should correspond to its color on your images.
+- `color::Vector{Float64}`: RGB color of a class, which should correspond to its color on your images.
 Use 0-255 range.

 - `border::Bool`: allows to train a neural network to recognize borders and better separate objects during post-processing.